Welcome to my first blog income report! That’s right and now it’s time for me to share how I made $631.19 in December 2020 whilst working full-time.

 Blogging Tools & Resources

-I hope this has given you a good perspective of the work involved in starting a money-making blog and if you’re on the fence about starting, I would recommend to just take the leap.
+I hope this has given you a good perspective of the work involved in starting a money-making blog and if you’re on the fence about starting, I would recommend just taking the leap.

 Here are some resources I recommend for getting started: